 Boss battles have a significant place in gaming, it can act as a test of everything we have learned in the game thus far or it can simply be the final(albeit stronger) enemy between you and the end of the level.
 The Legend of Zelda games have provided some memorable moments whether its Link’s encounter with Gohma inside the Great Deku Tree or delivering the final blow to Ganon and saving Hyrule.
 One of the most memorable moments in Super Mario Bros. for many is reaching the end of the castle only to have Bowser standing between you and the Princess(?) as he spews fire towards you.
 In Super Mario Bros.
 Bowser acted more so as another obstacle to overcome as you progress from point a to point b.
 Boss battles can be a litmus test as to our grasp on game mechanics and overall skill, just ask any Dark Souls fan.
-They can be exhilirating and intimidating at the same time, but what about boss battles that…don’t do any of that.
-How about level boss encounters that aggrivate us more than challenge us?
-Those instances in games where we find ourselves saying, “ok, this is bullshit…” An idea for a blog post that occurred entirely due to uttering my annoyance with a particular boss encounter – the AT-ST boss battle in Star Wars: Shadows of the Empire.
+They can be both exhilarating and intimidating, but what about boss battles that…don’t do any of that.
+How about level boss encounters that aggravate us more than challenge us?
+Those instances in games where we find ourselves saying, “ok, this is bullshit…” An idea for a blog post that occurred entirely due to my sheer frustration with a particular boss encounter – the AT-ST boss battle in Star Wars: Shadows of the Empire.

 Shadows of the Empire was released in December 1996 on the Nintendo 64, a couple months after Nintendo’s 64-bit, three-dimensional game machine was released in North America.
 The game takes place in between The Empire Strikes Back and Return of the Jedi as you control Dash Rendar, a bounty hunter hired by Princess Leia and Lando Calrissian to aid in the recovery of Han Solo, who has been frozen in carbonite and taken aboard Boba Fett’s ship – the Slave I.